 Convince Your Boss You Have a Great Solution

 You see a problem and you have a great solution.
 But, no one asked you for your opinion.
+You are tempted to convince your boss that your solution is a good one, but it’s tricky.

-If you’re like many of the employees in our Courageous Cultures research, you might even be a bit nervous about speaking up, particularly if your boss wasn’t so receptive last time.
+If you’re like many of the employees in our Courageous Cultures research, you might be a bit nervous about speaking up, particularly if your boss wasn’t so receptive last time.

 It’s tempting to assume that everyone else sees the issue.
 Or that the solution is obvious.
 But people are busy.
 And it’s quite possible your great solution hasn’t occurred to them.